diablourbano/HobbesUI/README.md

 *Example:*

-Add to `Hobes` a group of screens with common `Parent` i.e *WORKFLOWS* and common `Group` i.e. *LOGIN*, then if you implement your scenes to receive the navigation action as prop from your *HobbesUI* definition component you can use the `id` of each screen to navigate back and fort to and from it.
+Add to `Hobes` a group of screens with common `Parent` i.e *WORKFLOWS* and common `Group` i.e. *LOGIN*, then if you implement your scenes to receive the navigation action as prop from your *hobbesui* definition component you can use the `id` of each screen to navigate back and fort to and from it.

 ```
 import React from 'react';
 import _yourNavigationFunct_ from 'navigationLibraryYoureUsing';
-import { Hobbes } from 'HobbesUI';
+import { Hobbes } from 'hobbesui';
 import Login from './Login';
 import Home from './Home';